 ESSA (Every Student Succeeds Act) Fiscal Reporting

-A summary of the spending by building is as follows:
+A summary of the spending by building for 2022-23 is as follows:

 What is ESSA?